johnbotris/uno_mux/README.md

-# Uno Multiplexer 16ch
+# Uno Multiplexer

-An abstraction for a 16ch multiplexer for use with [avr-hal](https://github.com/Rahix/avr-hal) based projects.
+An abstraction for a multiplexer for use with [avr-hal](https://github.com/Rahix/avr-hal) based projects.

+Currently only supports 16 channel mux chips.